Kawhi Leonard, Miles Bridges and Ja Morant: The Top 100 dunks of 2020-21 NBA Season

 100-81

 An important note: 'Uncle' Jeff Green, now 34, still means business around the rim.
-Oh, and look out for Derrick Jones Jr. flying in at 84 with a spectacular one-handed slam.
+Oh, and look out for the recently-traded Derrick Jones Jr. flying in at 84 with a spectacular one-handed slam.

 80 - 61